 The future as we knew it is now increasingly fractured into two new parts: a near-present that challenges our technical mastery, and an aftermath, out of real time, that our imagination has yet to seize. . . .
 The exigencies of this near-present now seem to reduce our grip on a long-term forever postponed.
 The content of that long-term is open to question. . . .
 The need to adapt quickly to tomorrow’s exigencies, yet the inability to envision beyond them, is now part of the lived experience of an increasing number of human beings.
 (2003:68)

-This has essentially been my experience in the past three years, serving on both a faculty governance body and simultaneously participating in efforts to imagine a future college.
+This was essentially my experience from 2010-2015, serving on both a faculty governance body and simultaneously participating in efforts to imagine a future college.
 On the one hand, the exigencies of immediate enrollment swings, budget variance, and needs to staff courses, as described in Liberal Arts College Planning, lead to almost daily adjustments and re-positionings.
 On the other hand, the mid-to-long-term future is almost impossible to predict or imagine.
 That this is happening within academia–the one area in which people are supposed to be able to think, reflect, and plan–is most disturbing: “Anything that takes time to show results–research, slow yet reliable growth, calculated yet potentially rewarding risks–become secondary, engulfed by the rapidity of daily stock market assessments” (2003:52)

 As Truoillot writes, “ours are times of paradox and irony. . . . ours are times of uncertainty” (2003:62).